-As you read the lessons collected twenty years ago, you might be tempted to say this doesn’t apply to me because I’m not in the real estate business.
-I can assure you the lessons are applicable regardless of the industry.
-You might be tempted to think these lessons don’t apply because you didn’t really have any debt or investments during this current crisis.
-The best time to learn the lessons is prior to making the mistakes.
+As you read the lessons collected almost three decades ago, you might be tempted to say this doesn’t apply to you because you’re not in the real estate business.
+I can assure you the lessons are applicable regardless of the industry or the size of your business.

-- Land eats three meals per day.
+- Raw land eats three meals per day.

 - A good market tends to hide mistakes.
-Nothing takes the place of being actively engaged in the running of your business and being thoughtful as well as skeptical about the future.
+Nothing takes the place of being actively engaged in the running of your business and being thoughtful (as well as skeptical) about the future.

-- Last week’s marketing report has absolutely nothing to do with where the market is headed, what the economy is doing or what the demand will be next year.
+- Last week’s marketing report has absolutely nothing to do with where the market is headed, what the economy is doing, or what the demand will be next year.